 - Based on InterQual studies at Derby hospitals, 26% of all admissions to DHFT in the over 75 population could be avoided.
-Of patients who were admitted, 77% no longer needed an acute level of care at a point during their stay - The need for social care will grow due to the ageing population mostly in the County rather than the City - Southern Derbyshire's performance was compared with value cases in 8 other communities with integrated care solutions to identify the scale of benefits that could be achieved - Southern Derbyshire currently spends c£185m pa on the over 65 population across acute, community and social care - If, under a number of different scenarios, care was provided in the community, for patients not needing acute care, there would be significant savings in acute care costs (£2-11m) but these would be offset by re-provision costs if existing models of care in the community were still being used. - Implementing a Single Point of Access was seen to be the first step in reconfiguring the use of community services
+Of patients who were admitted, 77% no longer needed an acute level of care at a point during their stay - The need for social care will grow due to the ageing population and at a greater rate in the County than the City because of the profile of their population - Southern Derbyshire's performance was compared with value cases in 8 other communities with integrated care solutions to identify the scale of benefits that could be achieved - Southern Derbyshire currently spends c£185m pa on the over 65 population across acute, community and social care - If, under a number of different scenarios, care was provided in the community, for patients not needing acute care, there would be significant savings in acute care costs (£2-11m) but these would be offset by re-provision costs if existing models of care in the community were still being used. - Implementing a Single Point of Access was seen to be the first step in reconfiguring the use of community services